jillesca/DEVWKS-2551/README.md

 ## Objective

-Embark on a hands-on journey to master the NSO Python API.
-We've designed this workshop around the concept of _learning by fixing_.
+Start on a hands-on journey to learn the NSO Python API.
+We've designed this workshop around the concept of **_learning by fixing_**.
 You'll dive into broken examples, unravel the issues, and learn how to navigate the Python API in the process.

 This approach not only gives you practical experience but also equips you with the problem-solving skills needed in real-world programming.
 Get ready to transform challenges into learning opportunities.